Odesa strikes (2022–present): 2022

 On 1 May 2022, Ukrainian President Zelensky said that Russian forces destroyed the newly built runway of the Odesa Airport.
 Ukrainian officials said Russian forces used a Bastion missile for the attack.
-The city was bombed again on 7 May, with four missiles hitting a civilian building and another two on the city airport.
-On 7 May, a Ukrainian Naval Aviation Mil Mi-14, piloted by Col. Igor Bedzai was shot down near Odesa by a Russian jetfighter after a mission on Snake Island, five servicemen were lost.
+The region was bombed on 4 May hitting the airport at the city of Artsyz, destroying one Mi-24 helicopter and damaging another.
+On 7 May, attacks were reported with four missiles hitting a civilian building and another two on the city airport.
+On 7 May, a Ukrainian Naval Aviation Mil Mi-14, piloted by Col. Ihor Bedzai was shot down near Odesa by a Russian Su-30 jetfighter after a mission on Snake Island, five servicemen were killed.

-On May 9 2022, Russia fired three Kinzhal missiles to Odesa Oblast.
+On 9 May 2022, Russia fired three Kinzhal missiles to Odesa Oblast.
+During the attack a Ukrainian Mi-24 gunship was destroyed in the ground on the east of Artsyz.
+One person was killed.
 At that time, President of the European Council Charles Michel and Prime Minister of Ukraine Denys Shmyhal were in Odesa and had to hide in a bomb shelter.
 In the evening of the same day, Russian troops fired rockets at three warehouses in Odesa and a shopping centre in the village of Fontanka near the city.
 One person was killed, and two people were injured in the warehouses, and three people were injured in the mall.

+On 21 May, the Russian Minister of Defense claim that sea-launched Kalibr missiles destroyed fuel depots at Odesa.

 In the night between 30 June and 1 July 2022, three Kh-22 missiles fired from Tu-22M strategic bombers were fired into a 9-store apartment building and an recreational center in the settlement Serhiivka, Bilhorod-Dnistrovskyi Raion, Odesa Oblast.
 The whole section of the apartment building was destroyed.
 At least 21 people were killed and more than 38 wounded.

 On 23 July 2022, less than a day after signing a grain export deal with Ukraine, Russia launched Kalibr missiles at the Odesa sea trade port.
 According to Ukraine, two of the four missiles were intercepted.
 Russian officials told Turkey that Russia had "nothing to do" with the missile strike.
 The next day, Igor Konashenkov, a spokesman of the Russian Ministry of Defence, confirmed the strike, claiming that it destroyed a Ukrainian warship and a warehouse of Harpoon anti-ship missiles.

-As of July 26, 2022, as a result of rocket attacks in Odesa, eleven civilians were killed: eight (including a three-month-old girl) as a result of an attack on the residential complex "Tiras" on April 23; one teenager during the attack on the dormitory on May 2, one employee of the warehouse during the attack on the Suvorovsky district of Odesa on May 9 and a warehouse guard on June 20.
+As of 26 July 2022, as a result of rocket attacks in Odesa, eleven civilians were killed: eight (including a three-month-old girl) as a result of an attack on the residential complex "Tiras" on 23 April; one teenager during the attack on the dormitory on 2 May, one employee of the warehouse during the attack on the Suvorovsky district of Odesa on 9 May and a warehouse guard on 20 June.